NCAlgebra/NC/DOCUMENTATION/MANUAL/NCGB.md

 	a ** b ** a -> b
 	b ** b ** a -> a ** b ** b

-The GB reveals other relationships which must hold true if $a b a = $, that can be used to simplify the original expression using `NCReplaceRepeated` as in
+The GB revealed another relationship that must hold true if $a \, b \, a = b$.
+One can use this relationship to simplify the original expression using `NCReplaceRepeated` as in

 	expr = b ** b ** a ** a - a ** a ** b ** b + a ** b ** a
 	simp = NCReplaceRepeated[expr, rules]